lino-framework/book/docs/specs/cosi/accounts.rst

 Accounts
 ========

-.. class:: Sheet

-    Base class for a financial statement.

 .. class:: Account

-    An **account** is the most abstract representation for something where you can put money and retrieve it later.
+    An **account** is the most abstract representation for "something where you can place money and retrieve it later".

     An account always has a given balance which can be negative or positive.

-    In applications which use the :mod:`ledger <lino.xl.ledger>` plugin, accounts are used as the target of ledger movements.
+    In applications which use the :mod:`ledger <lino_xl.lib.ledger>` plugin, accounts are used as the target of ledger movements.

     .. attribute:: name